Application of Stochastic Modeling to Analysis of Photometric Reverberation Mapping Data: Conclusions

-In our simulations, we find that for the same observing cadence, two--band photometric RM requires measurement uncertainties $f=0.85$ times smaller than spectroscopic RM to measure a lag with the same accuracy.
+In our simulations, we find that for the same observing cadence, two-band photometric RM requires measurement uncertainties $\xi=0.85$ times smaller than spectroscopic RM to measure a lag with the same accuracy.
 A common argument for photometric RM is that it requires far less telescope time, so it is interesting to examine this claim quantitatively.
 Let $t_0$ be the time required to reach a given signal-to-noise level with a spectrograph that has the efficiency of an imager.
-Spectrographs are less efficient than imagers, and the difference for modern low resolution spectrographs is a factor of $\epsilon^{-1} \sim 2$.
+Spectrographs are less efficient than imagers\footnote{Aside from less photon-collecting efficiency, further disadvantages of spectrographs include slit-loss and the high S/N required for the measurements of narrow [OIII] lines used for internal photometric calibrations.}, and the difference for modern low-resolution spectrographs is a factor of $\epsilon^{-1} \sim 2$.
 Thus, the actual integration time required for spectroscopic RM is $t_S = \epsilon^{-1} t_0$.
-Two--band photometric RM requires two images and requires exposure times of $f^{-2}$ longer because higher signal-to-noise ratio data are required to achieve the same lag precision, leading to a total integration time of $t_I=2f^{-2}t_0$.
-Thus, the ratio of the required integration times is $t_I/t_S = 2 \epsilon f^{-2} \simeq 1.48$ and the advantage of two--band photometric RM over spectroscopy is by no means obvious.
-Adding target acquisition times may ultimately favor imaging, but only because smaller telescopes have not adequately invested in minimizing such overheads.
+Two-band photometric RM requires two images and requires exposure times of $\xi^{-2}$ longer because higher signal-to-noise ratio data are required to achieve the same lag precision, leading to a total integration time of $t_I=2\xi^{-2}t_0$.
+Thus, the ratio of the required integration times is $t_I/t_S = 2 \epsilon \xi^{-2} \approx 1.48$.
+Thus, the advantage of two-band photometric RM over spectroscopy is by no means obvious.
+Adding target acquisition times may ultimately favor imaging because of more demanding telescope pointing requirements for spectroscopy, but only because smaller telescopes have not adequately invested in minimizing such overheads.
+Other considerations are that spectra are more difficult to calibrate due to variable slit-losses and host contamination, while photometric filters strongly restrict the accessible redshift range per observation compared to spectroscopy.